pachyderm/docs-content/latest/set-up/authorization/permissions.md

 seriesPart:
 ---

 This page describes how {{% productName %}}'s access control system works and how you can use it to manage access in {{% productName %}}.
-Use IAM to grant granular access to specific {{% productName %}} resources.
+Use RBAC to grant granular access to specific {{% productName %}} resources.

 ## How RBAC Works